 - Commercial and residential foreclosure litigation and workouts

-- Labor and litigation consulting on mergers, acquisitions, and bankruptcies
+- Litigation consulting on mergers, acquisitions, and bankruptcies

 John’s clients achieve business objectives in litigation.
 When the situation calls for it, he takes cases to a decision or trial and wins.
 In that capacity, he has been lead counsel or co-counsel on a number of groundbreaking cases, many of which resulted in published decisions: